Frequently Asked Questions

 Will I be able to get an excuse note for class?

 Written excuses regarding the legitimacy of injury or illness-related absence from class or examinations are not issued by the Engemann Student Health Center.
-Instructors may, with a student’s written consent, contact the student’s clinician for consultation regarding the absence.
+However, students can print out a “Medical Excuse” form for self-verification of an illness that can be used to begin a dialogue between you and your professor.

 Are referrals required for off-campus treatment?

-Most services outside of the student health center require a referral.
+Yes, most services outside of the student health center require a referral.
 Contact your insurance carrier to be certain.
-If you are on the USC Student Health Insurance Plan contact Aetna Student Health at 877-626-2299.
+If you are on the USC Student Health Insurance Plan contact Aetna Student Health at (877) 626-2299.
+Please note that when you use off campus health services, you will be using your health insurance and there may be an insurance c0-pay.
+Please remember to take your health insurance card with you to your off-campus appointment.

 What services are offered at the health center?